shihlings/leetcode/README.md

 ### Branch Protetion
 'main' and 'staging' are protected and cannot be deleted.
 #### Commit Signing and Verification
-<b>All commits made on or after Decmeber 15th, 2022 to this repository are required to be signed.
-Any unsigned commits will be blocked.</b>
+All commits made on or after Decmeber 15th, 2022 to this repository are required to be signed.
+Any unsigned commits will be blocked.